Earl Sweatshirt: 2013: Doris

 On November 2, Kgositsile released his first solo single since his return from Samoa, titled "Chum".
 On December 4, he announced that his debut studio album would be called Doris.
 That same day, the music video for "Chum" was posted onto YouTube.
 Doris was reported early on to feature vocals and/or production from Tyler, the Creator, Frank Ocean, Ommas Keith, Thundercat, Domo Genesis, Mac Miller, the Neptunes, Christian Rich, Vince Staples, BadBadNotGood, Pharrell Williams, Samiyam, The Alchemist, Casey Veggies, The Internet and RZA.
 On March 6, 2013, while performing with Flying Lotus and Mac Miller, Earl premiered three new songs off Doris: "Burgundy" produced by Pharrell Williams, "Hive" featuring Vince Staples, and "Guild" featuring Mac Miller.
-Kgositsile also confirmed the next single to be titled "Whoa" featuring Tyler, the Creator.
+Kgositsile confirmed the next single to be titled "Whoa" featuring Tyler, the Creator.
 The song was released to iTunes on March 12, 2013, along with the music video, which was directed by Tyler, the Creator.